lap5151/git-basics-lab-v-000/README.md

-Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github].
+Now that you've learned about Git version control, in this lab, we're going to go through the entire process of creating a local Git repository, creating an initial commit and pushing that work to a remote repo stored on [GitHub][github]!

 **NOTE:** If you are new to using Learn.co and this is your first lab, welcome!
 This lesson will include all the steps necessary to submit your lab work to Learn.co.

 ## Getting Started

-To start work on this lab, while on Learn.co, click the "Open IDE" button.
+To start work on this lab, while on Learn.co, click the "Open IDE" butto

 > If you are using the in-browser Learn IDE, the IDE will open on the page